How to Make Vanilla Honey

 This is the best part!
 Once your infusion has cured, get ready for flavor!

-- Spoon over greek yogurt
+- Spoon over Greek yogurt

 - Add to your peanut butter sandwiches